 The markers included poor inhibition, poor general level of functioning, emotional reactivity, sleep problems, observed externalizing behavior, and symptoms of DSM externalizing disorders.
 Moreover, scores on each of the three constituent syndromes were differentially associated with other external validity criteria.
 For example, scores on the Anxious/Depressed syndrome were associated with emotional reactivity, while scores on the Attention Problems syndrome were associated with ADHD symptoms.
 Scores on the Aggressive Behavior syndrome were associated with symptoms of oppositional defiant disorder and conduct disorder.
 The authors concluded that “DP is best conceptualized as a broad syndrome of dysregulation that exists in addition to specific anxious/depressed, aggressive behavior, and attention problem syndromes.

-Geeraerts, B., et al. (20015) The Child Behavior Checklist Dysregulation Profile in preschool children: A broad dysregulation syndrome.
+Reference: Geeraerts, B., et al. (2015) The Child Behavior Checklist Dysregulation Profile in preschool children: A broad dysregulation syndrome.
 Journal of the American Academy of Child & Adolescent Psychiatry, 54, 595-602.